openframeworks/ofSite/tutorials/howto_basics/How_to_set_the_dimensions_of_the_window.markdown

 	ofSetupOpenGL(1024, 768, OF_FULLSCREEN);

+####Alternative, using ofApp::setup():

-Alternatively, you can set the window size (and position) in the setup function of ofApp, which gets called right at the start:
+Alternatively, you can set the window size (and position) in the setup function of ofApp, which gets called right at the start as the app launches:

 ```cpp
 void ofApp::setup(){